r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

      help = %Q|
        Description:
          This Metasploit RC file can be used to automate the exploitation process.
-         In this example we are triggering http/auxiliarys againts all hosts in db
+         In this example we are using db_nmap to populate msfdb datase with hosts then trigger auxiliary/http/scanner modules againts all hosts inside db.
      Author:
          r00t-3xp10it  <pedroubuntu10[at]hotmail.com>
      |